skx/kpie/README.md

     --debug    - Show debugging information.
     --single   - Process each window once, then exit.
     --version  - Show the version number.

+**NOTE**: This application is essentially obsolete as of 2020, as GNU/Linux desktops are running Wayland instead of X.org.

 Overview